3 Minute read

 Grains Research and Development Corporation [GRDC] was a fairly logical choice for commercialisation, because they are involved in agriculture and were already looking for alternatives to herbicides for weed control.
 I put forward what was basically a ‘blue sky’ application for the development of microwave weed control.
 They accepted that, as a small project to start with.
 We generated some data from that small project, gave it back to them to consider and then started to generate larger projects with the GRDC platform.
 Once we got to the stage where the development of this new applicator came out of the last of these GRDC projects, it became very evident that this was the first potential step towards commercialisation.
 So, with a combination of interest from IPGroup and GRDC, the first round of funding was developed for the company GroWave.
 And GroWave is now the vehicle for the commercialisation of the microwave weed control technology.

 I’m not a part of the GroWave company itself, because I thought it would be wise to allow the company to get up and running with somebody who knew more about business than I do.
 Having said that, I obviously have a lot of technical input into what’s going on.
-The company itself is a nice vehicle for develop new projects and products.
+The company itself is a nice vehicle for developing new projects and products.
 Research is one part of the story, but development is very important, and quite a resource-intensive process.

 From my perspective, as much as it can research should always have some practical outcome.
 I worked in industry before I came to academia, and so I had that mindset anyway.
 There must be some potential application in industry, and industry won’t accept something unless it’s at the semi-commercially viable stage.
 Commercialisation is the most logical step in taking the research from small batch to impact at a larger scale.